Community Research Document

 Right-Sizing Recommendation

-Sized for current service population, sports tourism capacity, and 20-year growth projections.
-Smaller than Nampa (140K sq ft) — deliberately lean and operationally efficient from Day 1.
+Sized for current service population and 20-year growth projections.
+Comparable to Nampa's ~90,000 sq ft original core and deliberately leaner than its ~140,000 sq ft full complex — operationally efficient from Day 1.

 Space Program Breakdown